Home Artists Posts Import Register

 “Really?
 It didn’t loo—”

 “Mat!”
 Two more figures approached through the thinning fog.
 Rain stayed aside, taking in the scene with a furrowed brow.
 Flynn hurried closer to scan him for injuries before turning to Kea with a relieved smile.
 “Thank the spirits you’re fine.
 You made us all worry.
-Why don’t you reply to more letters.”
+Why didn’t you reply to our letters?”

 “Sorry, I’ve been busy,” his sister muttered without her usual edge.
 “You didn’t have to come here…”